uyuni-project/tetra/README.md

     unzip apache-maven-3.1.1-bin.zip
     rm apache-maven-3.1.1-bin.zip

-Fourth, you need to show `tetra` how to build your package by running appropriate commands between `tetra dry-run` and `tetra finish`.
+Fourth, you need to show `tetra` how to build your package by running appropriate commands between `tetra dry-run start` and `tetra dry-run finish`.
 Bash history will be recorded to generate a "starting-point" build script (that will be sufficient in simple cases like this):

     cd ../src
-    tetra dry-run
+    tetra dry-run start

     cd commons-collections-3.2.1-src/
     tetra mvn package

-    tetra finish
+    tetra dry-run finish

 Note that we used `tetra mvn package` instead of `mvn package`: this will use of the Maven copy we put in `kit/` and the repository in `kit/m2`.
 Also note that this being a dry-run build, sources will be brought back to their original state after `tetra finish`, as this ensures build repeatability.